Rappahannock County, Virginia Demographics 2026

 Economy, Income & Housing

 The median household income in Rappahannock County is $98,125.
 This is 8% higher than the state median of $90,974.
-Compared to the national median of $78,538, household income here is 25% higher.
+It is also 25% higher than the national median of $78,538.
 The poverty rate stands at 9.5%.
 This is 5% lower than the state poverty rate of 9.9%.
 The unemployment rate is 7.3%.
 This is 69% higher than the state rate of 4.3%.
 The median home value is $490,200.
 Housing costs are 36% higher than the state median of $360,700.
 The home-value-to-income ratio is 5.0x.
 77.9% of occupied housing units are owner-occupied.
 This homeownership rate is 16% higher than the state average of 67.2%.

 Race & Ethnicity